StianWiu/TwitchRec/README.md

 # start project with node
 $ node index.js --user pignuuuu --windows false --frames 32 --output false

-# --user or -u is what twitch stream to record --windows or -w is if you are using windows --frames or -f is how many frames ffmpeg will render --output or -o is wether ffmpeg should output to console
+# --user or -u is what twitch stream to record --windows or -w is if you are using windows --frames or -f is how many frames ffmpeg will render --threads or -t is how many threads ffmpeg should use when encoding.

 ```